What are the most beautiful Easter traditions in Italy? Let's discover them together, from North to South.

 “Christmas with your family, Easter with whoever you want" is the famous proverb that perfectly describes the carefree and spring atmosphere of Easter.
-Since the elementary school books, all the drawing and illustrations on this theme show blooming meadows, colours, and moments of joy and sharing, precisely because this holiday connects to the new season.
+Since the elementary school books, all the drawing and illustrations on this theme show blooming meadows, colours, and moments of joy and sharing, precisely because this holiday connects to the new season, with important traditions with important traditions (religious, gastronomic and cultural) from North to South.
+Let's discover all of them together.

 The religious sentiment of Easter naturally celebrates the Resurrection of Christ.
 Easter ends the period of Lent, which began on Ash Wednesday.
 The festivities start on the previous Sunday, that of the Palms, which inaugurates the Holy Week.